-Over 80% of the bluffs here at San Onofre State beach shows evidence of landslides.
+Over 80% of the bluffs here at San Onofre State beach show evidence of landslides.

-The Kumeyaay name for the California Sagebrush bush is Kwechash and is utilized for various reasons: one being the inhalation of its’ smoke to treat respiratory tract infections.
+The Kumeyaay name for the California Sagebrush bush is Kwechash, and it is utilized for various reasons: one is inhaling its smoke to treat respiratory tract infections.

-Click on the link provided above to see other ways the Kumeyaay utilized the California sagebrush.
+Click on the link above to see other ways the Kumeyaay utilized the California sagebrush.

 San Onofre State Beach Southern Border

-Let’s now take a look at the ocean and walk to the southern boundary, shall we?
+Let’s now look at the ocean and walk to the southern boundary, shall we?

-The beach here is pretty broad in comparison to the northern section of Bluffs Beach.
+The beach here is pretty broad compared to the northern section of Bluffs Beach.

 As we were nearing the boundary, we came upon this wooden shack.
 This is the third structure that I have come here while visiting.